homelabos/homelabos/docs/index.md

 - [Minio](software/minio) - S3 hosting
 - [Mylar](software/mylar) - An automated Comic Book manager
 - [Ombi](software/ombi) - Ombi is a self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves!
+- [Overseer](software/overseerr) - a request management and media discovery tool built to work with your existing Plex ecosystem.
 - [qBittorrent](software/qbittorrent) - Open-source alternative to µTorrent
 - [Radarr](software/radarr-sonarr) - Automated movie downloading
 - [Samba](software/samba) - Export your HomelabOS storage_dirs as file shares to other computers on your local network